-By the time kids start fifth grade, they’re expected to focus more on thinking rather than on just doing.
+By the time kids start fifth grade, they’re expected to focus more on thinking rather than just on doing.
 These thinking skills involve problem-solving and finding more than one way to do things.
-What are the other skills students should learn by the end of fourth grade?
-Here are some of the highlights, according to the Common Core State Standards, which many states are starting to use.

 Skills to Get Ready for Grade 5: English Language Arts and Literacy